cityTesting/citytesting.github.io/_posts/2021-11-16-Integration-tests-with-kafka-java.md

 This method will use embedded Kafka.

-- Simulation of a comnsumer for testing our Producer.
+- Simulation of a consumer for testing our producer.

 ```
 @ExtendWith(SpringExtension.class)